 30 Salesforce bloggers you need to follow right now

-The Salesforce MVP program runs twice a year to acknowledge those who’ve made outstanding contributions and proven their commitment to bettering the wider community.
-Alongside this year’s MVPs, we have compiled a list of Salesforce bloggers and experts we consistently see add value to the online Salesforce community.
+In an effort to acknowledge those who’ve made outstanding contributions and proven their commitment to bettering the wider community, we’ve compiled a list of Salesforce bloggers and experts we consistently see adding value to the online Salesforce space.

 Bookmark their blogs, follow them on Twitter and spread the word about these committed Salesforce influencers!